Raleigh NC Visitors Guide

 Bida Manda Laotian Restaurant & Bar | (919) 829-9999

 Thai, Chinese, and Vietnamese flavors come together to bring you Bida Manda Laotian Restaurant & Bar.
 Come here for a cultural culinary experience and gorgeous mood lighting.
-Lunch hours are Monday-Friday, from 11:30 am to 2 pm, and Dinner hours are Monday-Thursday, from 5-10 pm and Friday-Saturday, from 5 pm to 12 am.
+Hours are Monday 5 pm-10 pm, Tuesday-Thursday 11:30 am to 3 pm and 5 pm to 10 pm, Friday-Saturday 11:30 am to 3 pm and 5 pm to 11 pm.

 Brewery Bhavana | (919) 829-9998

 Don’t let the name fool you, Brewery Bhavana is a little slice of heaven on earth.
 Dine or lounge and enjoy traditional Chinese dishes with a modern flair.
-While you’re there sample a few of their 10 housemade beers on tap.
-Dining hours are Tuesday, from 5-10 pm, Wednesday, Thursday, and Sunday, from 11:30 am – 10:00 pm, and Friday-Saturday, from 11:30 am – 12:00 am.
+While you’re there, sample a few of their house made beers on tap.
+Hours are Tuesday-Thursday 11:30 am to 10 pm, Friday and Saturday from 11:30 am to 11 pm, and Sunday from 11:30 am to 9 pm.

 Relish Craft Kitchen & Bourbon Bar | (919) 787-1855

 All the best Southern comfort foods with nice Rye bourbon to wash it all down, that’s what you’ll get at Relish Craft Kitchen & Bourbon Bar.
-This laidback restaurant is open Sunday-Thursday, from 11 am to 8:30 pm and Friday-Saturday, from 11 am to 9:30 pm.
+This laidback restaurant is open Monday-Thursday 11 am to 9 pm, Friday 11 am to 10 pm, Saturday from 9 am to 10 pm, and Sunday from 9 am to 3 pm.
+Brunch hours are Saturday and Sunday from 9 am to 3 pm.

 Rey’s Restaurant | (919) 380-0122

 A little NOLA comes to Raleigh in the form of Rey’s Restaurant.
 Here you can nosh on juicy cuts of steak, grilled brie, and N’awlins crab cakes!
-Rey’s is open Monday-Thursday from 5-10 pm and Friday-Saturday, from 5-11 pm.
-Don’t forget to grab a pre-dinner cocktail in their Voodoo lounge.
+Rey’s is open Monday-Saturday from 5 pm to 10 pm and Sunday from 4 pm to 9 pm.
+Get there before your reservation to grab a drink from the Voodoo Lounge, open daily from 4 pm to 9 pm.

 The Fiction Kitchen | (919) 831-4177

 The Fiction Kitchen is a quirky little downtown Raleigh restaurant that caters to vegans and vegetarians.
-Grab a bite Wednesday-Saturday, from 3:30-7:30 pm.
+Grab a bite Wednesday-Saturday, from 4:30 pm to 9 pm.
+Reservations are strongly encouraged for dine-in.

 State Farmers Market Restaurant | (919) 755-1550

 Enjoy fresh local bites from the State Farmers Market Restaurant.
 Dine inside or outside for breakfast or lunch with fresh local ingredients at the State Farmers Market Restaurant.
-Open daily from 6 am to 3 pm, and from 8 am – 3 pm on Sunday.
+Open Monday-Saturday 6 am to 3 pm and Sunday from 8 am to 3 pm.

 42nd Street Oyster Bar | (919) 831-2811

-This little downtown Raleigh gem has been around since the ‘30s and offers up some of the freshest seafood around –their raw bar is amazing!
-42nd Street Oyster Bar is open for dinner daily, from 4-8 pm, with live music Friday & Saturday.
+This downtown Raleigh gem has been around since the ‘30s and offers up some of the freshest seafood around – their raw bar is amazing!
+42nd Street Oyster Bar is open for dinner Monday-Thursday from 5 pm to 9 pm, Friday from 5 pm to 10 pm, Saturday from 4 pm to 10 pm, and Sunday from 4 pm to 9 pm.

 Taverna Agora Greek Kitchen & Bar | (919) 881-8333

 Not only is the Greek food to die for, but so is the rooftop patio at Taverna Agora Greek Kitchen & Bar.
-You’ll get all the romantic vibes while saving ever morsel of your entree.
-Dining hours are Monday-Thursday, from 11 am to 10 pm, Friday-Saturday, from 11 am to 11 pm, and Sunday, from 10:30 am to 10 pm.
+You’ll get all the romantic vibes while savoring every morsel of your entree.
+Dining hours are Monday-Thursday from 11 am to 10 pm, Friday and Saturday from 11 am to 11 pm, and Sunday from 11 am to 10 pm.
+Brunch is served from 11 am to 3 pm.

 Bad Daddy’s Burger Bar | (919) 747-9163